rebeccapeltz/blockchain-learning/docs/intro.md

 # Tutorial Introduction

-**We'll get to know Blockchain discover in less than 10 minutes!**
+**Get to know how to work with the blockchain using a wallet in less than 20 minutes!**

 * Introduction to blockchain technology
 * Recognize blockchain features
 * Create and use a blockchain wallet
-* Transfer test coins into the wallet
+* Transfer test tokens into the wallet